 Grand Prix Scholarship Program

-The Grand Prix Scholarship Program is a program that is designed to award participation in youth bowling to help youth bowlers build a scholarship account for their college years.
+The Grand Prix Scholarship Program is a program that is designed to reward participation in youth bowling while helping youth bowlers build a scholarship account for their college years.
 This program rewards participation, not size, speed, or skill.

-This program is open to all youth bowlers who have not graduated from high school.
-Pre-school age youths are also considered eligible to participate.
-(Organized bumper leagues.)
+The program is open to youth bowlers who have not graduated from high school.
+Pre-school age youth are also considered eligible to participate.

 Enrolled youth bowlers will receive “points” in their local center by participating in youth league bowling and other related bowling activities.

 Each year the “points” will be converted to scholarship dollars and credited under the youth bowler’s name until they graduate from high school.

 In order to enroll in the program a youth bowler must apply for registration through our center.
 An annual fee of $10 will be charged per bowler for administration fees.